Ruby composite on the right was heat-treated for 30 seconds

 At a minimum, stones I’ve examined were approximately 15 percent glass.
 But some I’ve seen lately are pushing 50 to 60 percent glass.
 Some labs are calling them “composite rubies,” some are calling them “glass ruby composites,” some “hybrid rubies.”
 By whatever name, there is universal agreement that these are not, and should not be sold as, genuine ruby.
 There is no universal agreement, however, on what they should be called.
 That’s where the issues are currently creating consumer problems.

-If they have a 10x jewelry loupe and know how to use it, they can easily and quickly see telltale indicators.
+AT: If they have a 10x jewelry loupe and know how to use it, they can easily and quickly see telltale indicators.
 When the surfaces are viewed in reflected light, you can see lots of intersecting lines looking something like a spider web or a fingerprint where the glass is holding things together.
-If you view a ruby composite with light coming through the stone, you can also see a significant number of glass bubbles – some quite large, some smaller – through the entire crown or pavilion.
-That’s how you know the stone is a composite.

 Sometimes you can also see some yellow color, because they frequently use yellow tinted glass to make certain shades of red look redder.
 That is an indication of where some of the glass is.

-Ask the person you’re buying from straight out: “This is not one of those glass composite rubies, is it?”
-They should be willing to write, “This is a genuine ruby, not a composite” on the sales receipt.
+AT: Ask the person you’re buying from straight out: “This is not one of those glass composite rubies, is it?”
+They should be willing to write “This is a genuine ruby, not a composite” on the sales receipt.
 Because that’s what they told you.
 If they’re not willing to put that in writing, my advice is: Run, do not walk, run to another source, because this one is not reliable.
 He or she is either ignorant or dishonest.
 Those are the only two possibilities.

-Colored Gemstones, 3rd editionAre these composites being sold by mainstream retailers?
+Are these composites being sold by mainstream retailers?

-They’re being sold at Macy’s.
-I did a segment on this for Good Morning America in December because Macy’s was selling “ruby” jewelry for $3,400-5,000 when the wholesale value of the stones was less than $100.
+AT: They’re being sold at Macy’s.
+I did a segment on this for Good Morning America in December because Macy’s was selling “ruby” jewelry for $3,400-5,000 when thewholesale value of the stones was less than $100.
 I don’t believe Macy’s buyers have done it knowingly, but a lot has come out about these composites in the trade press since then.
 I went into a Macy’s a few weeks ago and that jewelry was still there.

 Is there a place for composite rubies?

-I think there’s a market for it.
+AT: I think there’s a market for it.
 It looks more like real ruby than most synthetic rubies do, so it gives somebody who can’t afford a ruby a wonderful alternative.
 I wouldn’t recommend mounting them in gold and diamonds but set in sterling or plated metal, maybe surrounded by CZs, and you’d have a very pretty, very inexpensive piece of jewelry.

 I noticed today that JTV is selling this, calling it “hybrid ruby” and explaining what it is.
 They’re pricing it at a few dollars a carat, about $50-74 per stone.
 At that price, it’s one thing.
 At $1000 or $2000 or $5000, it’s a totally different thing.
 Apparently, when you buy this from JTV, you get a booklet that tells you what it is and how to care for it.
 Take it off before you do the dishes, for example, because Dawn dish-washing detergent will destroy it.
 So will lemon juice and any number of household chemicals.